Andrewshumeiker/prueba_desempe-o_m1/README.md

 ```
 ## Notes
 ### The inventory starts with 5 default products
-### All inputs are validated so that no errors occur, with negative values ​​or invalid data.
+### All inputs are validated to prevent negative or incorrect values.
+### All comments are written in English as required.